 - Supporter Custom Fields - Used for non-standard supporter data such as favorite color, parent (this could be a yes/no field), How did you hear about us? (this could be a drop down of options/"Single Choice" field), etc. Supporter custom fields can be synced with Salsa CRM.

 - Activity Custom Fields - Used for particular data points around a specific activity, such as a dinner option "Single Choice" field associated with a particular event, food restriction, or accessibility need.
 They are transactional.
-Activity custom fields and activity data are not synced with Salsa CRM.
+Activity custom fields and activity data are not supported by Salsa CRM.
 When you create an Activity custom field, you will be prompted to select to which Engage Activity the field will pertain.

 The process for creating custom fields is largely the same for Support and Activity custom fields.

-Choose Your Custom Field
+Create a Custom Field

 Sometimes you’ll need to create fields to gather information that isn’t included in our standard supporter fields.
 To create your own custom field...